Research Interests

 Mobile Systems

-MagittiMore recently I've conducted studies observing people using mobile devices.
-I did an evaluation of a mobile recommender of leisure activities called Magitti.
-People loved being able to easily discover new places to go as they walked around a downtown area, quickly browsing reviews and user comments and locating recommended venues on a map.
-We also found a number of areas for improvement.
-For example, people needed more help in narrowing down a list to make a selection, and sometimes it was difficult to get back to a item, as the list kept changing as people walked along.
-It was also sometimes difficult for people to share the experience with others, since mobile devices are inherently single-user systems.
+In another study, I evaluated a mobile recommender of leisure activities called Magitti.
+I found that people loved being able to easily discover new places to go as they walked around a downtown area, quickly browsing reviews and user comments and locating recommended venues on a map.
+But the system needed improvement in a few areas.
+For example, people needed more help in narrowing down a list to make a selection, and they sometimes found it difficult to get back to a item since the list kept changing as they walked along.
+It was also difficult for people to share the experience with others, since mobile devices are inherently single-user systems.
 [Read more about Magitti.]

 Awareness, Collaboration and Communication